-Phillip Major's new book is a welcome addition to research into areas of the English revolution that have been long neglected.
-Major's book on exile joins a growing list including Geoffrey Smith's look into Royalist exiles during the Civil Wars and the Commonwealth, and the same authors The Cavaliers in Exile 1640–1660.
+Phillip Major's new book is a welcome addition into areas of the English revolution that has been long neglected.
+Major's book on exile joins a recent number of books examining royalist exiles, including Geoffrey Smith's look into Royalist exiles during the Civil Wars and the Commonwealth, and by the same author The Cavaliers in Exile 1640–1660.

-Given the amount of material that remains to be archived and written about on the subject of exile Major's book is a significant contribution to this research.
+Given the amount of material that remains to be archived and written about on the subject of exile Major's book is an important contribution to this research.
 The book is both austere in look and content.
 One problem is Major's use of nearly impenetrable language that would put even the most enthusiastic reader off.
-I understand that these type of books must have a certain academic standard, but there is a danger that this kind of language becomes available to a select few.
+I understand that these type of books must have a certain academic tone; there is a danger that this type of language becomes understandable available to a select few.

-As the English writer George Orwell wrote “The inflated style itself is a kind of euphemism.
+The writer George Orwell hated this type of unnecessary language writing "The inflated style itself is a kind of euphemism.
 A mass of Latin words falls upon the facts like soft snow, blurring the outline and covering up all the details.
 The great enemy of clear language is insincerity.
-When there is a gap between one's real and one's declared aims, one turns as it were instinctive to long words and exhausted idioms, like a cuttlefish spurting out ink.
+When there is a gap between one's real and one's declared aims, one turns as it were instinctively to long words and exhausted idioms, like a cuttlefish spurting out ink.
 In our age, there is no such thing as "keeping out of politics."
 All issues are political issues, and politics itself is a mass of lies, evasions, folly, hatred, and schizophrenia.
 When the general atmosphere is bad, language must suffer.
 I should expect to find—this is a guess which I have not sufficient knowledge to verify—that the German, Russian and Italian languages have all deteriorated in the last ten or fifteen years, as a result of dictatorship.

-The date range covered by Writings of Exile 1640-1680 is broad and challenging.
-This is probably why Gaby Mahlberg felt that the book was a little "disjointed.”
-Although one writer defended this approach by saying "it challenges conventional paradigms which assume a precise demarcation of chronology, geography, and allegiance in this critical period of British and American history.
-Crossing disciplinary lines, it casts new light on how the ruptures -- and in some cases liberation -- of exile in these years both reflected and informed events in the public sphere”
+The date range covered by Writings of Exile 1640-1680 is broad and difficult and is probably why Gaby Mahlberg felt that the book was a little "disjointed".Major's approach was defended by the publishers saying "it challenges conventional paradigms which assume a neat demarcation of chronology, geography and allegiance in this seminal period of British and American history.
+Crossing disciplinary lines, it casts new light on how the ruptures -- and in some cases liberation -- of exile in these years both reflected and informed events in the public sphere".

 During his periods of exile, Hyde attempted to form a broad spectrum of political and religious alliances.
 While he would have experienced a great deal of personal, psychological and family problems due to exile, he did not go quietly into the good night.

 While Major is within his right to study and research what he wants.
-One should not draw from this study of Clarendon's lesser religious writings a belief that these should be elevated above his political or literary books.
+One should not draw from this study of Clarenden's lesser religious writings a belief that these should be elevated above his political or literary writings.

-It is clear that many Royalist exiles sought to ransack the Bible to understand what had happened to them.
-For many Protestant Royalists "both the Established Church and its liturgy remained decidedly alive, if maimed and disoriented.
-Gathering in the private chapel of Sir Richard Browne, the royalist diplomat in Paris, and under the chaplaincy of John Cosin, dean of Peterborough, many Protestant royalists recast their newfound hardship in simple religious terms.
-Whether forced into exile by parliamentary ordinance or voluntarily following the Stuarts in hopes of restoration, those who attended services at Browne's chapel turned to Scripture and divine example to comprehend defeat.
+Many Royalist exiles sought to ransack the bible in order to understand what had happened to them.
+For many protestant Royalists "both the Established Church and its liturgy remained decidedly alive, if maimed and disoriented.
+Gathering in the private chapel of Sir Richard Browne, the royalist diplomat in Paris, and under the chaplaincy of John Cosin, dean of Peterborough, many Protestant royalists recast their newfound hardship in familiar religious terms.
+Whether forced into exile by parliamentary ordinance or voluntarily following the Stuarts in hopes of restoration, those who attended services at Browne's chapel turned to Scripture and divine example in order to comprehend defeat".

-In Chapter two on ‘Ceremony and Grief in the Royalist Exile' Major continues his theme of royalist exiles seeking to maintain their religious practices into exile.
-The chapter explores royalists' attitude 'to the death of fellow refugees, as well as friends and family left behind in England.'
+In Chapter two 'Ceremony and Grief in the Royalist Exile' Major continues his theme of royalist exiles seeking to continue their religious practices into exile.
+The chapter explores royalists' attitude 'to the death of fellow exiles, as well as friends and family left behind in England'.

-Chapter 3 deals with 'Royalist Internal Exile.'
-Major focuses on the exile of royalists from London and their internment in the countryside.
+Chapter 3 deals with 'Royalist Internal Exile'.
+Major's focus is on the exile of royalists from London and their internment in the countryside.
 These royalists built up a network of friends who shared political and religious beliefs.

 The chapter is an elongated paper which appeared in the Review of English Studies.
-It is pretty clear from Major's work on the subject of internal exile that the topic has been heavily under-researched.
-Parliament during the civil war according to Major developed a large number of measures to ensure large scale royalist exile.
+It is pretty clear from Major's work on the subject of internal exile that the subject has been heavily under-researched.
+Parliament during the civil war, according to Major, developed a large number of measures to ensure large scale royalist exile.

-Like Hyde in chapter one Major tries to find similarities between Goffe's and Hyde's use of the Psalms and other Biblical texts in their exile writings.
-Like Hyde, earlier in the book, Goffe spent significant parts of his exile wondering how he lost power so quickly and very rapidly become exiled in a strange land.
-Major concentrates heavily on refugees turning to religious literature, but research can only take us so far.
-Republican revolutionaries like Goffe had no means of learning from past revolutionary struggles, so they turned to the Bible.
+Like Hyde in chapter one, Major tries to find similarities between Goffe's and Hyde's use of the Psalms and other Biblical texts in their exile writings.
+Like Hyde, earlier in the book Goffe spent large parts of his exile wondering how he lost power so quickly and very rapidly become exiled in a strange land.
+Major concentrates heavily on exiles turning to religious literature, but research can only take us so far.
+Republican revolutionaries like Goffe had no means of learning from past revolutionary struggles, so they turned to the bible.
 Historians should not limit their research to a man's religious proclivities.

-Like a said earlier this book is not for the faint-hearted.
-The book is part of a broad shift in the historiography of the English Revolution.
-The last twenty or so years have seen a significant shift away from the dominant Marxist historiography.
-One of the byproducts of this change is over the previous five years we have witnessed a proliferation of Royalist studies.
+To conclude, as was said earlier, this book is not for the faint-hearted.
+The book is part of a broad shift in the historiography of the English revolution.
+The last twenty or so years have seen a major shift away from the dominant Marxist historiography.
+One of the byproducts of this shift is over the last five years we have witnessed a proliferation of Royalist studies.
 Major's new book enters into this territory.
-Despite being well written and researched his use of language which is mostly impenetrable to the wider reading public could lead to this type of historiography being open to a select few.
+Despite being well written and researched his use of language, which is largely impenetrable to the wider reading public could lead to this type of historiography being open to a select few.

-A review of "Writings of Exile in the English Revolution and Restoration" by Philip Major
+"Writings of Exile in the English Revolution and Restoration"

 The Devotional Landscape of the Royalist Exile, 1649– 1660 Mark R. F. Williams